rikedyp/documentation/release-notes/docs/new-enhanced.md

 The following command shortcuts have been extended:

 - The _Reformat_ command (**&lt;RD>**) will now reformat and indent an array when array notation is switched on (previously this functionality was restricted to functions); it will also execute any expressions within the array notation and replace the text with a representation of their results.
-In addition, it can now be used to reformat JSON5 text, although any comments in the JSON5 are discarded.
 - The _Undo All_ command (**&lt;UA>**) will now exit multi-line input (previously this only "unmarked" input lines within multi-line input).

 ### Home and End Keys